245charan/Training-/README.md

     // because inner is "closed over" sayHelloInFiveSeconds, inner still has
     // access to the `prompt` variable when it is finally called.
 }
-sayHelloInFiveSeconds("Adam"); // will open a popup with "Hello, Adam!" in 5s
+sayHelloInFiveSeconds("Charan"); // will open a popup with "Hello, Charan!" in 5s

 // Example 2